automl/DeepCAVE/docs/plugins/configuration_footprint.rst

 Configuration Footprint
 =======================

-Configuration footprint is useful for exploring how much is known about your configuration space by the optimizer and view its preferences during the run.
-These can be generated and will be cached when hitting the `Process` button.
+The Configuration Footprint plugin helps you explore how thoroughly the optimizer has explored your configuration space and view its preferences during the run.
+You can generate and cache these insights by clicking the `Process` button.

 This plugin is capable of answering following questions:

 * Was the configuration space well-covered by the optimizer?
-* Can I stop the optimization process or do I need to invest more computational resources?
+* Can I stop the optimization process or should I invest more computational resources?
-* Which hyperparameter values are favorable?
+* Which hyperparameter values are considered favorable?

-First, let's briefly mention the various kind of configurations we are concerned with here.
+First, let's briefly mention the various kinds of configurations we are concerned with here:

-* **Incumbent**: This is the best configuration for a given objective, like *cost* or *time*, shown as a red triangle.
+* **Incumbent**: The best configuration identified for a given objective, like *cost* or *time*, shown as a red triangle.
-* **Evaluated Configuration**: These are configurations evaluated by the optimizer and we know the true objective value, shown with *orange x*'s.
+* **Evaluated Configurations**: Configurations that have been assessed by the optimizer, with known true objective values, marked with *orange x*'s.
-* **Unevaluated Configuration**: These are configurations sampled by the optimizer but have no been evaluated, shown with *purple x*'s.
+* **Random Configurations**: Configurations that have been sampled randomly from the configuration space, indicated by *purple x*'s.
-* **Border Configuration**: These are configurations that exist at the edge of the configuration space at the min and max values for scalars.
+* **Border Configurations**: Configurations located at the edges of the configuration space, corresponding to the minimum and maximum values for scalar parameters, shown as *green x*'s.

-Using the **Evaluated Configuration** and the **Incumbent** for each objective type and under each budget, we have some knowledge about what kind of score we'll get around those points, and we can try to infer for all other points in the configuration space.
+By leveraging the **Evaluated Configurations** and the **Incumbent** for each objective and budget, we gain insights into the expected objective values around these points and can infer information about other points in the configuration space.

-The next point to address is how we represent a high dimensional Configuration in something we can plot in 2D.
-This is done using a dimensionality reduction algorithm `MDS <https://en.wikipedia.org/wiki/Multidimensional_scaling>`_ which attempts to preserve distances as well as possible when converting from the high dimensional spaceto the lower dimensional one.
+To visualize a high-dimensional configuration space in 2D, we use a dimensionality reduction algorithm, here `MDS <https://en.wikipedia.org/wiki/Multidimensional_scaling>`_.
+MDS aims to preserve distances as accurately as possible when mapping from a high-dimensional space to a lower-dimensional one.
+While not perfect, this technique provides valuable insights.
-Of course this is not perfect but it can still provide a lot of insight.

-Now we can begin to talk about the plots.
-These two plots share the same axis and and points will be plotted in the same co-ordinates so swapping between them will be most beneficial to get a firm grasp on your configuration footprint.
+There are two plots available.
+Both share the same axes, with points plotted in consistent coordinates.
+Switching between them will provide a comprehensive understanding of your configuration footprint:

 Performance plot
 ----------------
-Perhaps the most useful plot of the two is to see how much we know about which configuration will achieve which **objective** score.
-To view this, mousing over the **Incumbent** will tell you the best configuration found for the given *objective* and *budget*.
-For non-deterministic runs (i.e. multiple seeds evaluated per configuration), only configurations evaluated on the maximum number of seeds are considered to choose the best configuration from.
-The **Evaluated Configuration** points will have a true objective score, all be it possibly noisy if the objective is noisy.
+The performance plot is particularly useful for understanding which configurations are likely to achieve specific **objective** scores.
+By hovering over the **Incumbent**, you can identify the best configuration found for the given *objective* and *budget*.
+For non-deterministic runs (where multiple seeds are evaluated per configuration), only configurations evaluated with the maximum number of seeds are considered for determining the best configuration.
-Using these two kind of points, we can try to infer what the performance for the rest of the configuration space will be.

-It's important to note that the background colour, represnting the objective is a best estimate given what we already know and does not indicate the true objective value in regions where there are no configurations evaluated.
-We can increase the resolution using the *Details* option, which influences the gridsize when generating the plot, at the cost of increased compute time to generate it.
+The **Evaluated Configuration** have actual objective scores, though these may be noisy if the objective itself is noisy.
+By leveraging a surrogate model, we can use them to approximate the performance of other areas in the configuration space.
+This approximation is represented by the background colour.
+It does not reflect the true objective value in areas where no configurations have been evaluated.

+To improve resolution, you can use the
+Details option, which adjusts the grid size for the plot.
+Note that increasing resolution will also increase computation time.

 Coverage plot
 -------------
-Here you'll get a nice overview of how much your configuration space is sampled and under what regions it is most evaluated.
-This is where the **Border Configurations** can be quite informative to view.
-Ideally you will see these **Border Configurations** at the borders of the different blobs, indicating the bounds of the 2d representation of your configuration space.
-There will likely be small clusters of **Evaluated Points** where the optimizer focused on finding good configurations as well as some points scattered through the valid configuration regions, to get a good understanding of the scores for the various objectives.
+The Coverage Plot provides an overview of how well your configuration space has been sampled and highlights which regions have been most thoroughly evaluated.
+**Border Configurations** are particularly informative here, showing the edges of the 2D representation of your configuration space.
+There will likely be small clusters of **Evaluated Points**, where the optimizer focused on finding optimal configurations, as well as scattered points across valid regions to provide a broad understanding of scores for various objectives.

 .. image:: ../images/plugins/configuration_footprint.png